 So if you have some capital to invest, appreciate how the markets are changing quickly and want to take advantage of the potentially huge opportunities coming up then I strongly recommend you checkout Chris’s newsletter, INSIDER, here.

 Proudly I recommend very few resources on this site

 In fact, I barely promote or affiliate any products on this site.
 And most of the resources I do recommend are 100% free.

 And that’s because I never built this site to make money.
-I already make more than enough from my real businesses, e.g. my men’s fitness ecommerce company.
+I already make more than enough from my online businesses, e.g. my two health ecommerce companies.

 For example, this very article helped me clarify/solidify my decision to prioritize asymmetric investing opportunities (like the ones Chris recommends) over investing in early stage exponential technology.

 A very very very big decision for me!
 And one that can easily be worth millions to me over my investing life.

 Also, I don’t promote many resources on this site because I take Charlie Munger’s words to heart:

 “Remember that reputation and integrity are your most valuable assets – and can be lost in a heartbeat.”

 So please understand that my recommendation of Chris’s newsletter, INSIDER, is very special.